 - Plan quarterly KBBC meetings.
 Prepare agenda before and minutes after each KBBC meeting. - Plan annual KBBC Conference.
-Prepare agenda before and minutes after the KBBC conference. - Assist KBBC on communication and technical matters via email and phone calls. - Assist in administering and reporting of the Paula Nye Memorial Education Grant program. - Post agenda and minutes to KYTC Bike/Walk website. - Assist with maintaining current memberships of commissioners.
+Prepare agenda before and minutes after the KBBC conference. - Assist KBBC on communication and technical matters via email and phone calls. - Assist in administering and reporting of the Paula Nye Memorial Education Grant program. - Upload agenda and minutes to KYTC Bike/Walk website.
+Post other updates, pictures, and information on the webpage as needed. - Assist with maintaining current memberships of commissioners.
 Relay membership changes received from the Governor's Office to the commission.